Agilysys (AGYS)

 For software companies like Agilysys, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 Agilysys’s gross margin is substantially worse than most software businesses, signaling it has relatively high infrastructure costs compared to asset-lite businesses like ServiceNow.
-As you can see below, it averaged a 61.8% gross margin over the last year.
-Said differently, Agilysys had to pay a chunky $38.24 to its service providers for every $100 in revenue.
+As you can see below, it averaged a 61.7% gross margin over the last year.
+That means Agilysys paid its providers a lot of money ($38.33 for every $100 in revenue) to run its business.

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-Agilysys has seen gross margins improve by 1.5 percentage points over the last 2 year, which is solid in the software space.
+Agilysys has seen gross margins improve by 1.1 percentage points over the last 2 year, which is slightly better than average for software.

 8. Operating Margin

-This quarter, Agilysys generated an operating margin profit margin of 17.8%, up 11.8 percentage points year on year.
-The increase was solid, and because its gross margin actually decreased, we can assume it was more efficient because its operating expenses like marketing, R&D, and administrative overhead grew slower than its revenue.
+This quarter, Agilysys generated an operating margin profit margin of 14.6%, up 3.9 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 9. Cash Is King

-Agilysys has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 18.7% over the last year, slightly better than the broader software sector.
+Agilysys has shown impressive cash profitability, driven by its cost-effective customer acquisition strategy that gives it the option to invest in new products and services rather than sales and marketing.
+The company’s free cash flow margin averaged 19.1% over the last year, better than the broader software sector.

-Over the next year, analysts predict Agilysys’s cash conversion will slightly fall.
-Their consensus estimates imply its free cash flow margin of 18.7% for the last 12 months will decrease to 17.7%.
+Over the next year, analysts’ consensus estimates show they’re expecting Agilysys’s free cash flow margin of 19.1% for the last 12 months to remain the same.

 10. Balance Sheet Assessment

-Agilysys is a profitable, well-capitalized company with $59.34 million of cash and $20.64 million of debt on its balance sheet.
-This $38.69 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Agilysys is a profitable, well-capitalized company with $81.45 million of cash and $20.3 million of debt on its balance sheet.
+This $61.15 million net cash position is 2% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

 12. Is Now The Time To Buy Agilysys?

-Agilysys isn’t a bad business, but we have other favorites.
-Although its revenue growth was a little slower over the last five years and analysts expect growth to slow over the next 12 months, its efficient sales strategy allows it to target and onboard new users at scale.
-We advise investors to be cautious with this one, however, as its gross margins show its business model is much less lucrative than other companies.
+Agilysys has some positive attributes, but it isn’t one of our picks.
+Although its revenue growth was mediocre over the last five years and analysts expect growth to slow over the next 12 months, its efficient sales strategy allows it to target and onboard new users at scale.
+Investors should tread carefully with this one, however, as Agilysys’s gross margins show its business model is much less lucrative than other companies.

-Agilysys’s price-to-sales ratio based on the next 12 months is 10.6x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Agilysys’s price-to-sales ratio based on the next 12 months is 8.6x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better investments elsewhere.